KomoGit/J.M.T.W.C/README.md

 J.M.T.W.C, is a free and open source web crawler powered by [JSOUP](https://jsoup.org/)

 Credit mostly goes to [CodingWithTim](https://www.youtube.com/c/CodingWithTim) as this is built upon his Crawler Tutorial Series with additional features added in by me.
+The additional features being.....

 ## Features